demisto/content/Packs/XSOAR_Engineer_Training/Integrations/XSOAREngineerTraining/README.md

 This integration provides sample data to fetch events into XSOAR, and commands to build playbooks around.

 Use for training purposes only.
-This integration was integrated and tested with version 1.0 of XSOAR Engineer Training

 ## Configure XSOAR Engineer Training on Cortex XSOAR